matstc/the-till-app/README.md

 # How To Run

-Simply run `npm install` at the top-level to install the required modules.
+Simply run `yarn install` at the top-level to install the required modules.

 Then run `jest` to run all tests.